Healthy Homes Assessment Houghton Bay

 Home Assessments Houghton Bay for Rental Properties

-There are numerous things to look over during a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a variety of things to check in a home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today to book your rental properties home assessment.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for landlords and property managers.
+For expert guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties